RoadToPurpose/HUAWEI/README.md

 - Time of matrix multiplication in milliseconds for a parallel algorithm
 - The name of the file with the result of the parallel algorithm
 - The result of comparing the results of the algorithms

+## Shell script
+The "Create.sh" file contains bash code that automatically compiles the program and runs it with the arguments passed to the script.

 ## Examples
 ### File input